Baratti, Italy: Location

 Baratti stands on the Tyrrhenian coast, at the foot of Populonia, which is 1.5 km away, 12 km from Piombino, 15 km from San Vincenzo, and about 80 km from Livorno in the north and Grosseto in the south.

 Places of interest

-Baratti's location is ideal for tourists seeking a coastal retreat.
-It is included in the Archaeological Park of Baratti and Populonia and is one of the largest parks in the Val di Cornia.
+Baratti is included in the Baratti and Populonia Archeological Park and is one of the largest parks in the Val di Cornia.
 The influx of the archaeological tourist is secured not only by the presence of the Etruscan ruins but also because of the proximity of Populonia and its necropolis, which is reachable by a road that passes by Baratti.

 At the port stands the fifteenth-century Baratti Tower, while farther north along the bay is the chapel of San Cerbone.

-Nearby lies the Saldarini House, a remarkable testimony of contemporary architecture, designed and built by Vittorio Giorgini, an Italian Architect from Florence, Italy.
+Nearby lies the Saldarini House, a remarkable testimony of contemporary architecture, designed and built by Italian architect Vittorio Giorgini.
 The Saldarini house takes a beautiful organic shape, made of wire mesh and ferrocement.
 It was completed by the architect in 1962.